lamechah/Banking_System/README.md

 # Banking_System

 This program is a Bank Management Systems using C#.
 It stores and handles bank account details, user data, and banking transactions in files.
+The complete program is available for download from 'Banking_System.zip' folder.

 The purpose of this project is to demonstrate competence in the following skills:
 Ensure firm understanding of the .Net framework, C# basic and syntax